tabunama/asm2dn2o/docs/source/index.rst

 Overview
 --------

-``asm2dn2o`` publishes compiled wastewater-process unit models under one namespace:
+The ``asm2dn2o`` package publishes four compiled wastewater-process unit models under one namespace:

 .. code-block:: python

    from asm2dn2o import asm2d_n2o, clarifiers, combiner, delay

-The ``asm2dn2o`` package package is built around an ASM2d-N2O reactor formulation that extends the IWA ASM2d framework for biological carbon, nitrogen, and phosphorus removal with explicit nitrous oxide pathway representation and gas-transfer calculations.
+The ``asm2dn2o`` package is built around an ASM2d-N2O reactor formulation that extends the IWA ASM2d framework for biological carbon, nitrogen, and phosphorus removal with explicit nitrous oxide pathway representation and gas-transfer calculations.
 At the reactor level, the model resolves the simultaneous transformation and fate